-I’ve written a more in depth article on What Macronutrients Are and why they are important to us.
+You can find a more in-depth article on macronutrients and why they are important to us by clicking here.

 What Foods Can I Eat?

-It’s a very common question to ask what you can eat.
-The main thing is to stay away from carbs.
-In a nutshell, that’s sugars, breads, pastas, and rice.
-It might sound so simple when you look at it that way, but it’s not all that simple.
-Potato chips, tomato sauce, and even salad dressings can have carbs in them.
+It might sound so simple when you look at it that way, but you’d be surprised at how common carbs are in our favorite foods.
+Potato chips, tomato sauce, and even salad dressings can have excessive amounts of carbs in them.

 Do You Have a Sample Menu I Can Look At?

 To access all the recipes on a keto menu, check out our recipe catalog.